servetier/awesome-git-beginner-resources/README.md

 ### Github
 - [Awesome Github list](https://github.com/phillipadsmith/awesome-github) - Includes an extensive list of things that makes Github awesome.
 - [Awesome For Beginners](https://github.com/MunGell/awesome-for-beginners) - An extensive list of beginner-friendly Github projects to start with.

+## Other Git Lists
+- [Awesome List](https://github.com/dictcp/awesome-git) - An awesome list of Git tools, tips, and resources.